davidfowl/DocsStaging/Pipelines.md

 ### Gotchas

-- Passing the wrong values to consumed/examined may result reading already read data (for e.g. passing a `SequencePosition` that was already processed)
+- Passing the wrong values to consumed/examined may result in reading already read data (for e.g. passing a `SequencePosition` that was already processed)
-- Passing `buffer.End` as examined may result in stalled data, and possibly an eventual OOM if data is not consumed. (for e.g. `PipeReader.AdvanceTo(position, buffer.End)` when processing a single message at a time from the buffer.)
+- Passing `buffer.End` as examined may result in stalled data, and possibly an eventual OOM if data is not consumed. (for example, `PipeReader.AdvanceTo(position, buffer.End)` when processing a single message at a time from the buffer.)
-- Passing the wrong values to consumed/examined may result in an infinite loop. (for e.g. `PipeReader.AdvanceTo(buffer.Start)` if `buffer.Start` hasn't changed will cause the next call to `PipeReader.ReadAsync` to return immediately before new data arrives)
+- Passing the wrong values to consumed/examined may result in an infinite loop. (for example, `PipeReader.AdvanceTo(buffer.Start)` if `buffer.Start` hasn't changed will cause the next call to `PipeReader.ReadAsync` to return immediately before new data arrives)
-- Passing the wrong values to consumed/examined may result in inifinite buffering (eventual OOM). (for e.g.  `PipeReader.AdvanceTo(buffer.Start, buffer.End)` unconditionally when processing a single message at a time from the buffer)
+- Passing the wrong values to consumed/examined may result in inifinite buffering (eventual OOM). (for example, `PipeReader.AdvanceTo(buffer.Start, buffer.End)` unconditionally when processing a single message at a time from the buffer)
 - Using the `ReadOnlySequence<byte>` after calling `PipeReader.AdvanceTo` may result in memory corruption (use after free).
 - Failing to call `PipeReader.Complete/CompleteAsync` may result in a memory leak.
 - Checking `ReadResult.IsCompleted` and exiting the reading logic before processing the buffer will result in data loss.
 The loop exit condition should be based on `ReadResult.Buffer.IsEmpty` and `ReadResult.IsCompleted`.
 Doing this in the wrong order could result in an infinite loop.

 #### Code samples

 These code samples will result in data loss, hangs, potential security issues (depending on where they are used) and should **NOT** be copied.
-They exists solely for illustration of the gotchas mentioned above.
+They exist solely for illustration of the gotchas mentioned above.

 ❌ **Data loss**